Indrawan-maker/HMPS-SI/README.md

 **Library yg digunakan :**
 <br>
 <br>
--   sweet alert : handle input kosong & delete file
--   React Icon : for that icon beside vidi & misi
+-   React Icon : for that icon beside visi & misi
 -   daisyUI : for the Footer
+-   react-hamburger : for hamburgerMenu
+-   AOS : for the animation fade up

 <br>
 <hr>